 What is your style?

-I shoot in a classic, fresh, yet glamorous style that will be as relevant today as it will be forty years from today with the understanding that your wedding photography collection is not just about the bride and groom, but the entire family.
+I shoot in a classic, fresh, yet glamorous style that will be as relevant today as it will be fifty years from now with the understanding that your wedding photography collection is not just about the bride and groom, but the entire family.
 I am acclaimed for creating a documentary style that captures those candid moments with gorgeous lighting.
 My goal for your wedding day is to document the family relationships, expected and unexpected moments, and to make you look better than you have ever looked.
-I find the unnoticed moments and always step back to document the context of the moments in a wide view.
+I find the honest, unnoticed moments and always step back to document the context of the moments in a wide view.
 In sum, I shoot for feeling, emotion and history, striving to be as unobtrusive as possible, yet I take a playful leadership role when necessary.
 I always bring an upbeat atmosphere and a calming presence.
-Your resulting lifestyle images will be natural, full of personality and joy, and will tell your story in both an intimate and grand way.
+Your resulting heirloom images will be natural, full of authentic personality and joy, and will tell your story in both an intimate and grand way.
 Technically, my photos are vibrant and clean, with an emphasis on emotion and making sure that those skies you love are not "blown out" or white.
 I have a commitment to excellence, uncompromising quality and to giving you photos that you never could have imagined.
 My goal is that you view your photos decades from now and remember exactly how you felt each moment of your wedding.
 Your wedding images will make you feel exactly as if you were there.
 I create photographs that matter.

 So, is your work candid or traditional?
 Do we have to pose?
 Will you tell us what to do?